 Online Degrees in Reading and Literacy Education

-Many online degree programs in reading and literacy are extremely rigorous, demanding at least 12-15 hours of study and preparation a week, per course.
-Some students may choose to take fewer courses at a time, extending their overall enrollment in the program, while some students may choose to take a full course load, completing the program in fewer semesters.
-The options for enrollment vary from program to program.
+Many online degree programs in reading and literacy are extremely rigorous: some students may choose to take fewer courses at a time, extending their overall enrollment in the program, while some students may choose to take a full course load, completing the program in fewer semesters.
+Options for enrollment vary from program to program.